Resources for Clinicians

 - The PEP protocol is designed to test CCP as a prophylactic therapy for adults who are exposed to COVID-19 (e.g., health care workers).
 This protocol was written by researchers at Johns Hopkins School of Medicine.

-- A protocol designed to treat COVID-19 patients with mild to moderate disease was written by researchers at the Mayo Clinic in collaboration with Johns Hopkins University, Washington University in St. Louis and other parties.
+- A protocol designed to treat patients with COVID-19 with mild to moderate disease was written by researchers at the Mayo Clinic in collaboration with Johns Hopkins University, Washington University in St. Louis and other parties.

-- A protocol for severely ill COVID-19 patients, sponsored by Johns Hopkins University.
+- A protocol for severely ill patients with COVID-19, sponsored by Johns Hopkins University.

 A protocol has been proposed for CCP administration in pediatric patients.
 (Updates soon)